Skip to content

 if sleep_time != 0:

-# The pause is random so that some threads are interrupted and others are not
+# pause is randomized so that some threads are interrupted and others not

 time.sleep(sleep_time)